Analysis | How Biden’s definition of bipartisanship has quickly evolved

 “I’m going to pick up the phone and call them and say, ‘Let’s get together.
 We’ve got to figure out how we’re going to move forward here.’Because there’s so many things we really do agree on.
 And with Trump out of the way, the vindictiveness of a president going after Republicans who don’t do exactly what he says gets taken away.
 There’s going to be, I promise you, between four and eight Republican senators who are going to be willing to move on things where there’s bipartisan consensus.”

 That’s a much more pointed promise — and seems much more relevant to the issue that’s becoming more and more of a thorn in Democrats’ sides, the filibuster.
-Democrats’ slim margin in the Senate means they need every single member of their caucus (and tie-breaker Vice President Harris) just to have a simple majority — but they’re still 10 senators away from the 60 votes they would need to end debate and invoke cloture.
+Democrats’ slim margin in the Senate means they need every single member of their caucus (and tiebreaker Vice President Harris) just to have a simple majority — but they’re still 10 senators away from the 60 votes they would need to end debate and invoke cloture.

 So far, Biden has seemingly not picked up the phone and figured out “how we’re going to move forward here,” as he promised on Oct.
 15, other than one meeting at the White House about his coronavirus relief plan that Biden officials stressed was not a negotiating session.

-Biden seemed sensitive about that at Monday’s Oval Office meeting with a bipartisan group of senators, insisting that the meeting is not merely “window dressing.”
+Biden seemed sensitive about that at Monday’s Oval Office meeting with a bipartisan group of senators, insisting the meeting is not merely “window dressing.”
 But it’s unclear so far whether the meeting moved beyond an initial conversation into actual proposals being exchanged.

 On Nov.
 7, the day Biden proclaimed victory, he promised to work with Republicans again, but this time put the onus on members of Congress to do their part: